wiiaam/taylorswift.old/COMMANDS.md

 `time <user>` - Sends a ctcp TIME to the user and displays the result if a response is received.

+`ping <user>` - Sends a ctcp PING to the user and displays the result if a response is received.

 `post n00dz` - Posts n00dz. **NSFW**.

 `gt <message>` - Displays a >greentext of the message.